Logging

 The Airship SDK allows configuring different log levels that can be helpful for debugging issues.

-The SDK offers several log levels that the SDK to prevent spamming the console.
-By default, the log level is set to info for development builds, and error for production builds.
+The Airship SDK provides configurable log levels to help you debug issues without overwhelming the console.
+By default, the log level is set to Info for development builds and Error for production builds to ensure clean logs in a live environment.

-VerboseUsed for reporting highly detailed SDK status that can be useful when debugging and troubleshooting.
+VerboseReports highly detailed SDK status, which is useful for deep debugging and troubleshooting.

-DebugUsed for reporting general SDK status with more detailed information.
+DebugReports general SDK status with more detailed information than Info.

-WarningUsed for API deprecations, invalid setup and other potentially problematic situations.
-Warnings are generally recoverable by the SDK.
+WarningUsed for API deprecations, invalid setup, and other potentially problematic situations that are generally recoverable.

-ErrorUsed for critical errors, parse exceptions and other situations that cannot be gracefully handled.
+ErrorUsed for critical errors, exceptions, and other situations that the SDK cannot gracefully handle.

 Configuring log levels